rtxx/gnome-config/arch-minimal-install.md

 sudo pacman -Syu
 ```

 #### At this point, arch is installed and ready to use, although it is very *very* bare bones.
-Highly recommended installing atleast a firewall and a WM, like i3.
+Highly recommended installing atleast a firewall and a WM, like i3 or a DE like xfce.

 ## Extras